Clinical Director: Heidi A. Zetzer, Ph.D. (PSY 14216)

 Faculty supervisors, who are generally licensed psychologists, provide training and supervision for the clinicians and offer direct services to clients on an as-needed basis.
 Faculty supervisors are responsible for the supervision of all first- and second-year clinicians and frequently supervise advanced students as well.
 In addition, faculty supervisors are available for consultation in emergencies and share responsibilities for providing clinical coverage with the Clinic Director.

 Dr. Cosden received her Ph.D. in Clinical Psychology from the University of New Mexico in 1980.
 She joined the faculty at UCSB in 1988.
-She is a Professor and currently Chair of the Department of Counseling, Clinical & School Psychology.
+She is a Professor in the Department of Counseling, Clinical & School Psychology.
 Dr. Cosden teaches courses on child and family therapy and family violence.
 As a licensed psychologist, she also supervises students in the Hosford Clinic and has a small private practice.
 Her research covers several areas.
 Dr. Cosden studies child abuse prevention and treatment in conjunction with a community-based agency that serves children and families exposed to violence.
 She also conducts evaluation research with court-based programs for adults with substance abuse or co-occurring disorders, perinatal treatment programs for women with co-occurring disorders and their children, and psychoeducational programs for college students with drinking problems.
 Finally, she has longstanding interests in the social and emotional functioning of individuals with learning disabilities and ADHD, focusing on differences in self-understanding and self-esteem among children and adults with these disabilities, and, more recently, the impact of having a cognitive disorder on the process of psychotherapy.

 Dr. Conoley received his Ph.D. in Counseling Psychology from the University of Texas in Austin after having earned a B.S. in Psychology and Computer Science from Southwest Texas State University.
 He joined the faculty of the Gevirtz Graduate School of Education in January 2006 and is a member of the Counseling, Clinical, School Psychology Department.
 Prior to his arrival at UCSB, Dr. Conoley was a Professor of Educational Psychology at Texas A&M University, College Station, Texas.
 He has a prolific listing of publications, grants, and awards.